"I have a message: Lt. Col... Henry Blake's plane... was shot down... over the Sea of Japan. It spun in. There were no survivors."

 - In a fictional example on 30 Rock, Jack conspires to kill off his telenovella Doppelgänger, the Generalissimo, in an effort to appease his Puerto Rican girlfriend's grandmother.
 It backfires when, in true Soap fashion, the Generalissimo dodges every bullet fired at him then drinks a potion that will make him immortal.
 He compromises by making the Genralissimo into an elderly Hispanic woman's Mr. Fanservice.

 - On Top Gear, the original Stig (played by Perry McCarthy) was a Type 1.
 According to McCarthy, when his contract wasn't going to be renewed, they agreed to have the Stig go out with a bang "as much like a scene out of James Bond as possible."
 See the scene here on the show's official YouTube channel.
+Unusually for this trope, when the replacement Stig left the show on exceedingly bad terms with the rest of the team, breaking his non-disclosure agreement to write a tell-all book in which he said some very unflattering things about the other presenters, this trope was completely averted; they put someone else in the costume and refused to acknowledge anything had happened.

 - After his tumultuous exit, and his subsequent media war with producer Chuck Lorre, Charlie Sheen's character on Two and a Half Men met a very permanent end.
 The season opener following Sheen's exit opened at Sheen's character's funeral, with the cast discussing his demise.
 Sheen's character was honeymooning in Paris when his new wife caught him with another woman in the shower.
 He got chased into the Metro, "slipped," and ended up as a "meat explosion".
 As it is an American sitcom, the "explosion" occurred off-screen.
+Just to rub it in, the rest of the episode was spent giving Charlie the Chef treatment, making fun of his corpse, having wacky sitcom shenanigans with his ashes, and the girl who very obviously murdered Charlie getting away with it unscathed.

 - On The Walking Dead, Dale was killed off after the actor who played him requested to leave when showrunner Frank Darabont was axed.

-- The Sixth Doctor's regeneration into the seventh was an obvious type 2, as BBC head Michael Grade hated Colin Baker's performance.
+- Doctor Who: The Sixth Doctor's regeneration into the seventh was an obvious type 2, as BBC head Michael Grade hated Colin Baker's performance.
 The bad blood was apparently mutual, as Baker refused to do any kind of send-off.
 He was Shemped for the Cold Open of Season 24, where he was offed by a mere Tap on the Head.

 - Eric Balfour had only signed up the sixth season of 24, and since it was already planned for the following season to be a Re Tool that was going to get rid of most of the characters anyway, he asked the producers to kill him off.
 This led to his character Milo getting shot in the face late in the season.